SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

     ....
 ```

 There is one important requirement you must follow if you wish to use the `AddHystrixCommand()` extension methods.
-When you define your HystrixCommand, you need to make sure you define a public constructor for your command with the first argument a `IHystrixCommandOptions`. (i.e. `HystrixCommandOptions`).
-You don't need to create or populate the contents `IHystrixCommandOptions`; instead the `AddHystrixCommand()` extension method will do that for you by using the configuration data you provide in the method call.
+When you define your HystrixCommand, you need to make sure you define a public constructor with the first argument a `IHystrixCommandOptions`. (i.e. `HystrixCommandOptions`).
+You don't need to create or populate the contents `IHystrixCommandOptions`; instead the `AddHystrixCommand()` extension method will do that for you by using the configuration data you provide in the extension method call.

 Here is an example illustrating how to define a compatible constructor.
 Notice that `FortuneServiceCommand` inherits from `HystrixCommand<Fortune>`; its a command which returns results of type `Fortune`.
-Notice that the constructor has, as a first argument, `IHystrixCommandOptions` and also note you can add additional constructor arguments; but the first must be a `IHystrixCommandOptions`.
+Notice that the constructor has as a first argument, `IHystrixCommandOptions` and also notice you can add additional constructor arguments.

 ```csharp
 public class FortuneServiceCommand : HystrixCommand<Fortune>